-While I can’t comment too much on the hygiene levels of Glasgow’s teenagers I can tell you that a visit to the fantastic university buildings located slightly north of Kelvingrove Art Gallery and Museum is one of the highlights of the city, and there’s much more to see there than you might think.
+While I can’t comment too much on the hygiene levels of Glasgow’s teenagers I can tell you that a visit to the fantastic university buildings located north of Kelvingrove Art Gallery and Museum is one of the highlights of the city, and there’s much more to see than you might think.

 The university is easy to get to from pretty much anywhere in Glasgow thanks to the city’s excellent bus and subway networks, but if you’re in the vicinity of Kelvingrove Park you’ll find the university is just a 10-minute walk away so it’s easy to combine visits to both attractions in one day.